cstein/tabulated-spectra/README.md

 Perfect!
 Follow the same procedure as above.

 ## Found an error?
-Follow the same procedure as when you want to contribute data.
+Even better!
+Help make this repository better.
+Follow the same procedure as above.

 ## Show me the data
 Here follows a list DOI entries and corresponding data files